ricklupton/floweaver/README.rst

 <https://floweaver.readthedocs.io/en/latest/>`_

 If you have a question that isn't answered please `open an issue on GitHub
 <https://github.com/ricklupton/floweaver/issues>`_, if there isn't one there already.
+You can
+also use the `Gitter chatroom <https://gitter.im/floweaver/Lobby>`_ for discussion and questions.

 Contributing 🎁
 ---------------